Introduction

 In ulcerative colitis, inflammation damages the colon lining.
 Glutathione reduces oxidative stress and supports tissue repair, potentially alleviating symptoms and improving colon health for those with this chronic inflammatory condition.

-Natural Ways to Increase Glutathione Levels
+How to Increase Glutathione Naturally?

 1. Consume Sulfur-Rich Foods

-Sulfur is a key component in glutathione production, supporting its synthesis in the body.
-Garlic, onions, broccoli, kale and cauliflower boost biologically active sulfur that transforms into glutathione in the gut.
 Including these foods in your diet can enhance your body’s natural detoxification processes, protect against oxidative stress, and improve overall health.
 Regularly consuming sulfur-rich vegetables is an effective and natural way to increase glutathione levels.

 2. Increase Vitamin C Intake